Application and Admission

 Approximately 3 years of full-time study.
 The typical program includes 1 year of prerequisite coursework followed by 2 years of graduate coursework.

-Do I need to submit evidence of having taken the PRAXIS® Core, formerly PRAXIS® I,
+Do I need to submit the PRAXIS® Core, formerly PRAXIS® I, SAT or ACT scores?

 Are there minimum undergraduate GPA and GRE scores required in order to be considered